jamf/NoMADLogin-AD/.gitlab/issue_templates/Bug.md

 ### Relevant logs and/or screenshots

 (Attach logs and screenshots when reproducing the issue.
-See [Debug Logging](wikis/Support/Debug-Logging) for details on capturing logs.)
+See Debug Logging in the Wiki for details on capturing logs.)

 ### Possible fixes